openkraken/website/docs/guide/development/vue.en-US.md

 Vue provides an official [Vue CLI](https://github.com/vuejs/vue-cli), we can directly use [Vue CLI](https://github.com/vuejs/vue-cli) Let's initialize a Vue project, and then do some engineering transformations on the project to make the Vue project run smoothly on Kraken.

 Since Kraken does not have HTML, our root node must be `document.body`.
-Therefore, developers need to change the input parameter of mount to `document.body` in the entry file.
+Therefore, the developer needs to change the input parameter of mount to `document.body` in the entry file.

 ```js
 // src/main.js